 VicHealth’s MOTION program focuses on creative community interventions which increase physical activity and social connection.

-MOTION is all about improving people’s health by giving them opportunities to get creative, physically active and involved in their local community through the arts.
+It’s all about improving people’s health by giving them opportunities to get creative, physically active and involved in their local community through the arts.
 VicHealth has a longstanding commitment to supporting Victorians to get actively involved in the arts and MOTION is an exciting program that continues to build on this commitment.

 View the presentation from the MOTION grant round briefing held on the 13th of December 2012 at VicHealth.